erik-larkin/programming-challenges/README.md

-# leetcode
+# Programming Challenges

-Java solutions to leetcode problems
+This repo contains my solutions to various programming challenges from different providers (Leetcode, HackerRank, etc).
+Solutions are in Java for now, but in future I may use other languages.